-8.0 HAMLET RESIDENTIAL HAMLET DEVELOPMENT
+8.0 HAMLET DEVELOPMENT

-The purpose of the Hamlet Development policies is to create a cohesive development vision for the hamlet by providing a framework for comprehensive planning that establishes a strong community character and aligns with statutory planning policies while respecting existing residential development.
+The purpose of the hamlet development policies is to create a cohesive development vision for the Hamlet by providing a framework for comprehensive planning that establishes a strong community character.
+There are currently existing residential uses in the Hamlet area, such as Cambridge Park (South Conrich), lots from the historic hamlet boundary, and country residential lots with potential for further subdivision.